lumol-org/lumol/doc/src/input/intro.md

 # Input files syntax reference

-Cymbalum input files uses the [TOML][TOML] format, a simple and minimalist configuration format based on `key = value` pairs.
+Lumol input files uses the [TOML][TOML] format, a simple and minimalist configuration format based on `key = value` pairs.
 You can read an introduction to the TOML format [here][TOML].